How to Embed PDF in WordPress9 min read

 The plugin that I trust most is the PDF Embedder.

 It is simple, works nicely, and gives you a few very nice to have options.
 Changing the maximal Width and Height, for example.
-Which could prove extremely valuable, if your website has wider or narrower design.
+Which could prove extremely valuable, if your website has a wider or narrower design.

 When you install and activate the plugin it already works.
 You can, if you want, enter the settings page of the PDF Embedder plugin, which you’ll find under Settings on the sidebar menu of your admin panel.